 After you’ve taken a closer look at the lot that has interested you most – it has the right history, it’s in the right condition, and if all goes to plan, should sell for a reasonable price – all you have to do is wait until the auction begins and attract the auctioneers attention with your bidding number, and repeating until you win the bid or until the auction price gets too hot for your wallet.
 Bidding isn’t hard, but knowing when to stop is.
 For that reason, we always recommend two things: a strict budget and a trusted friend.

 Not quite.
 Auctions are exciting places and it’s very easy to go over your budget when you’ve got the ol’ adrenaline in your system.
-Bidding has the same kind of thrill as gambling, and it can be hard to stop once you’re on a roll…so that’s why we highly recommend that you attend motorcycle auctions with a trusted friend, who can keep you on budget and won’t be afraid to tell you that enough is enough.
+Bidding has the same kind of thrill as gambling, and it can be hard to stop once you’re on a roll…so that’s why we highly recommend that you attend the event with a trusted friend, who can keep you on budget and won’t be afraid to tell you that enough is enough.
 You know that buddy who convinces you to stay for one more drink, which escalates into a brutal all-nighter?
 Yeah, don’t bring that guy.

 When The Hammer Falls…

 The hammer has fallen, and it appears that you have won the auction – what next?
 It’s time for you to pay for your new motorcycle and get it back home.
-Paying is one thing, and storage and transportation are another, but having an action plan to deal with these issues will make your motorcycle auction experience much more enjoyable.
+Paying is one thing, and storage and transportation are another, but having an action plan to deal with these issues will make your auction experience much more enjoyable.
 First up, let’s look at payment methods.

 Unlike eBay, it’s not a simple matter of hitting the PayPal button, but it’s not exactly complicated either.
 Most auction houses accept debit and credit cards, bank transfers, personal checks, and cash.
 Cards are the preferred method of payment.
 Cash is also great but be warned because there’s usually a limit to how much cash can be accepted in one transaction.
 Bank transfers and checks are generally ok, but you might have to wait for the transaction to clear, and auction houses generally charge a pretty penny for storage costs while you wait.